sraynitjsr/Spring_Framework_Master_Repo/Annotations.md

 #### Improved Development Speed: They make it easier to define beans, wire dependencies, and configure aspects, resulting in faster development.

 #### Better Code Organization: Annotations help to clarify the roles of classes and methods within your application.

+### WHY USE ANNOTATIONS ????

+##### Annotations in Spring make the framework more developer-friendly, allowing you to focus on the business logic of your application rather than boilerplate configuration.
+They are a powerful tool for building efficient and maintainable Java applications.